-David is VisAbility’s access consultant, and is passionate about making information, buildings and services accessible to all people in the community.
+David is passionate about making information, buildings and services accessible to all people in the community.
 However, David initially joined VisAbility as a graduate Occupational Therapist in 1994.
 “Coming to VisAbility, it was fascinating to see people use technology to gain their independence.
 It was exciting to collaborate with colleagues who were keen to work with what was cutting-edge technology at the time.”

 When the urge to travel kicked in, David headed off of Europe before finding his way back to VisAbility in 2002.
-On his return, David became Manager of Information Systems in VisAbility’s library and assistive technology service before gradually moving into the area he works in now, access consulting.
+On his return, David became Manager of Information Systems in our Library and Assistive Technology service before gradually moving into the area he works in now, access consulting.

 Gaining a professional qualification in access consulting in 2011 opened an exciting new world for David, who has always had a passion for problem solving, community access and inclusion.
 David dived head first into advocacy work and carrying out VisAbility’s vision of equal access for all people.
 He began connecting with councils and organisations ensuring inclusive spaces were being created for every person, regardless of their ability.

 If you meet David his passion for equality and inclusion is obvious.
 His advocacy work means he represents VisAbility on many panels and projects across the State.
 These included the Public Transport Authority (PTA) and the recently constructed new Perth Busport, the City of Melville, City of Perth (link opens in new window) and the Forrest Field Airport Link.

 Through these access panels, David ensures inclusive practices are followed and provides valuable feedback on the access needs of people living with vision impairment or blindness.
 During the Perth Busport project David trained staff in Sighted Guide (a technique to assist vision impaired or blind travelers navigating the new facility safely).
 He also conducted an audit of all Braille signs in the building days out from the opening, after a printing error was noticed.